 Exempt items carry no VAT at all.
 However, unlike zero-rated items, businesses cannot claim back input VAT on any expenses incurred to supply them.
 Examples include:

-The standard VAT rate in South Africa is 15%.
-It was raised from 14% on April 1, 2018.
+The standard VAT rate in South Africa is currently 15%, as set by SARS.